 Now all of the mundane but essential bits are out of the way, you can think about what you’re going to see on your trip.
 In order to keep children occupied, it’s important to pack in as many sites as possible while on the road.
 Work your way through your route on a map and mark out some roadside attractions and other attractions you want to see.
 Be aware, you might not be able to see them all depending on how much time you have, but it’s good to have a selection of attractions to pick from.

 Travel Inspiration: Gulf Coast Road Trip

 Sitting in a car for hours at a time can make both children and adults restless, so it’s essential to plan regular breaks throughout the trip.
 Plot these out just like the attractions you’re expecting to see so that you don’t forget to take some time out.
 This will give the kids a chance to stretch their legs and the driver some time to unwind.
 Try to fit in a half hour break every five hours or so.

 Read more: How to survive “Are we there yet?”

 6. Keeping the kids entertained

 Finally, perhaps one of the most challenging aspects of a road trip, especially if you have young children.
-It may be worth investing in a tablet bracket that you can attach to a headrest so that your little ones can watch TV shows and movies while on the road.
-You can also put together activity packs or road trip scavenger hunts based on the areas you’ll be driving through, to keep them both entertained and educated.
+It may be worth investing in a that you can attach to a headrest so that your little ones can watch TV shows and movies while on the road.
+You can also put together or road trip scavenger hunts based on the areas you’ll be driving through, to keep them both entertained and educated.
 If you plan enough rest breaks and sightseeing trips, however, it shouldn’t be too difficult to keep even the most active of children happy on a road trip.

 Read more: Prepare for the perfect road trip with pets